William Howard Taft: Judicial appointments

 With the death of Justice Harlan in October 1911, Taft got to fill a sixth seat on the Supreme Court.
 After Secretary Knox declined appointment, Taft named Chancellor of New Jersey Mahlon Pitney.
 Pitney had a stronger anti-labor record than Taft's other appointments, and was the only one to meet opposition, winning confirmation by a Senate vote of 50–26.

 Taft appointed 13 judges to the federal courts of appeal and 38 to the United States district courts.
 He also appointed judges to various specialized courts, including the first five appointees each to the United States Commerce Court and the United States Court of Customs Appeals.
 The Commerce Court, created in 1910, stemmed from a Taft proposal for a specialized court to hear appeals from the Interstate Commerce Commission.
-There was considerable opposition to its establishment, which grew only when one of its judges, Robert W. Archbald, was in 1912 impeached for corruption and removed by the Senate the following January.
+There was considerable opposition to its establishment, which only grew when one of its judges, Robert W. Archbald, was in 1912 impeached for corruption and removed by the Senate the following January.
 Taft vetoed a bill to abolish the court, but the respite was short-lived as Woodrow Wilson signed similar legislation in October 1913.